 Firstly, the character of Bert is portrayed as a sort of 5th wheel type.
 Also, he happens to be obsessed with video games according to his friends.
 He brings an automatic weapon on the trip with him, how fun.
 This guy genuinely nearly accidentally shoots his friend and his friend brushes it off as if it was nothing, what?
 After doing this, he lights a camp fire and leaves it unattended to go off into the woods and pretend he’s in a video game or something.
 This leads to him accidentally shooting an infected man and then he runs off and leaves the man when he’s crying for help.
 The man could have been in a car accident or he could have been attacked by a bear or something, Bert is a sick bastard.

-Karen is first to contract the virus and she is put inside the shed to avoid her spreading it to anyone else.
-She deteriorates while there and eventually it falls to Paul to put her out of her misery and how does he do this I hear you ask?
-Well, he tries to use the gun but it locks up so instead he stabs her in the face with a shovel (which doesn’t kill her) and then throws petrol on her which obviously hurts her gaping wounds.
+Karen is first to contract the virus.
+She is quarantined inside the shed to avoid her spreading it to anyone else.
+She deteriorates while there and eventually it falls to Paul to put her out of her misery.
+How does he do this I hear you ask?
+Well, he tries to use the gun but it locks up.
+Instead he stabs her in the face with a shovel (which doesn’t kill her).
+Then he throws petrol on her which obviously hurts her gaping wounds.
 He sets light to her and walks away but not before watching for an unusual amount of time.
-The joke is that the gun simply had its safety on and Paul proves later that he knows exactly where that is on the weapon.
+The joke is that the gun simply had its safety.
+Paul proves later that he knows exactly where that is on the weapon, nice guy!

 Why didn’t they even attempt to walk away from the cabin?
 I know they hoped the cop would send the tow truck but they stick it out an unrealistic amount of time.

-I could so easily go on and on, there are so damn many more major problems with the film, its characters and the choices they make.
+I could so easily go on and on.
+There are so damn many more major problems with this film.
+Not only its characters and the choices that they make.